 - Double vision or diplopia is not a very common complaint, and if someone has a double vision, they must visit an eye clinic.

 Online Eye Testing

 Covid has created a renewed interest in online eye testing.
 The problem with testing your vision on a computer is the unavailability of a correct testing chart.
 There are, however, tools available to do the same.

 Ordering contact lenses from home

 Previous contact lens users can order contact lenses from their homes.
-These contact lenses would be delivered to their homes and you can read about the different contact lenses or the contact lens charges.
+They can even call 020-711-77990 and click the option to order contact lenses and speak directly to the concerned person.
+We would deliver these contact lenses to their homes, and you can read about the different contact lenses or the contact lens charges.